-- config\file\or\obj\or\dict (str or pathlib.Path or dict or Configuration) - Path to the experiment configuration file either a a string or as a pathlib.Path object.
+- config_file_or_obj_or_dict (Union[str, Configuration, Dict[str, Any], Path]) Path to the experiment configuration file either a a string or as a pathlib.Path object.
 Users can also pass a Configuration object that is in memory or a Python dictionary with keys corresponding to fields in the configuration file.
 Given a configuration file, any relative paths in the configuration file will be interpreted relative to the location of the file.
-Given a Configuration object, relative paths will be interpreted relative to the configdir attribute, that \must\ be set.
-Given a dictionary, the reference path is set to the current directory. - output\dir (str) Path to the experiment output directory.
+Given a Configuration object, relative paths will be interpreted relative to the configdir attribute, that must be set.
+Given a dictionary, the reference path is set to the current directory. - output_dir (str) Path to the experiment output directory.

-- FileNotFoundError If either of the two input directories in config\file\or\obj\or\dict do not exist. - FileNotFoundError If the directories do not contain rsmtool outputs at all.
+- FileNotFoundError If either of the two input directories in config_file_or_obj_or_dict do not exist. - FileNotFoundError If the directories do not contain rsmtool outputs at all.